xtGitCode/finance-manager-agent/README.md

 # Autonomous Financial Guardian - Tracey

+Access streamlit demo here: [Financial Guardian - Tracey](https://tracey-finance.streamlit.app/)

-An intelligent financial analysis system that demonstrates advanced agentic AI capabilities through autonomous financial monitoring and research-backed decision making.
+An intelligent financial analysis system that demonstrates agentic AI capabilities through autonomous financial monitoring and research-backed decision making.
 This system serves as a comprehensive investigation into the core components and characteristics of modern AI agents.

 ## What This System Does

 The Financial Guardian is an AI agent named Tracey that acts as your personal financial analyst.
-Unlike traditional budgeting apps that simply track expenses, Tracey autonomously analyzes your financial behavior, detects spending patterns, and provides intelligent recommendations to optimize your budget allocation.
+Unlike traditional budgeting apps that simply track expenses, Tracey autonomously retrieves your transactions, detects spending patterns, and provides recommendations to optimize your budget allocation.

 ### Core Components using Agentic AI

-**1. Autonomous Reasoning Engine**
+**1. Reasoning Engine**
 - **Implementation**: TraceyAgent with LangGraph state management
-- **Characteristic**: Makes independent decisions through reasoning rather than following pre-programmed rules
+- **Characteristic**: Makes independent decisions through reasoning rather than rule-based workflow
-- **Evidence**: Agent dynamically decides which tools to use based on analysis context, not hardcoded logic
+- **Evidence**: Agent dynamically decides which tools to use based on analysis context

 **2. Cyclical Decision-Making (ReAct Loop)**
 - **Implementation**: Reason → Act → Reason continuous cycle
 - **Characteristic**: Agent can reconsider previous decisions with new information
-- **Evidence**: After gathering transaction data, agent may decide additional research is needed based on findings
+- **Evidence**: After gathering transaction data, agent may decide additional tool calls is needed based on findings

 **3. Tool Orchestration & Selection**
 - **Implementation**: Dynamic selection from Plaid API, categorization, analysis, optimization, and research tools